LtvnSergey/Pleural-Effusion-Detection/README.md

   - 1 channel output corresponding to predicted binary mask

-- Model defenition you can find in file [model.py](https://github.com/LtvnSergey/Pleural-Effusion-Detection/blob/main/model.py)
+- Model defenition is in file [model.py](https://github.com/LtvnSergey/Pleural-Effusion-Detection/blob/main/model.py)

-- For more detaled information about model architecture follow the tab 'Graph' in Tesnorboard.
+- It is possible to investigate the  whole graph of the net in the tab 'Graph' of Tesnorboard.
 To do so, run this command in the project directory:

   ```tensorboard --logdir='runs' ```